bridgetownrb/bridgetown-prismic/README.md

 This where you create the 1:1 mappings between the Prismic fields and the "front matter" (aka data) + content of your model/resource.
 Any time you access the resource in templates by writing `resource.data.title` or `resource.content`, it will be pulling those values from these mappings.

 Within the `provide_data` block, you use a special Ruby DSL in a spreadsheet-like manner to set up the mappings.
-On the left-hand "column", you specify the name of the front matter variable (or content).
+On the left-hand "column", you specify the name of the front matter variable, as well as  `content` (optional but recommended).
 In the middle column, you use Prismic's Ruby API to get a field value or metadata.
-On the right-hand column, you "coerce" the value into the type of data you'r looking for.
-Note that any field which the author hasn't filled in has a `nil` value, so you can see this is using Ruby's safe navigation operator `&` (whimsically known as the "lonely operator") most of the time so nil values won't crash the import process.
+On the right-hand column, you "coerce" the value into the type of data you're looking for.
+Note that any field which the author hasn't filled in has a `nil` value, so you can see we're using Ruby's safe navigation operator `&` (whimsically known as the "lonely operator") most of the time so nil values won't crash the import process.

 You can [read more about Prismic's Ruby Document API here](https://prismic.io/docs/technologies/the-document-object-ruby) for information on when to use `value` or `as_text` or `url`, etc.